 Visitor management and impact assessment

-The Visitor Survey started on 27 June 2020 in Germany and on 13 July in the Netherlands and in Denmark.
+The Visitor Survey started on 27 June 2020 in Germany and on 13 July in the Netherlands and 1. of August in Denmark – little delay due to corona.
 So far, the Visitor survey is proceeding well, number of interviews is satisfying.

 Sustainable Transport